 Spada Knee Armour

-Another set of slip on units, from Spada, again with an unspecified material.
+Another set of slip-ons from Spada, again with an unspecified material.
 These simple kneed protectors are the cheapest slip-on items in our review.

 Check Prices on SportsBikeShop

-They’re machine washable and the armour can be removed, to save you fishing pieces of armour out of your partners underwear.
+They’re machine washable, and the armour can be removed to save you from fishing pieces of armour from your partner’s underwear.

 Pros